You have heard great things about running your learning program using WordPress & LearnDash, but is it going to be the right choice for your project?

 WordPress is pretty accessible and there are plenty of training resources out there, but it’s not for everyone.

-If you want to know more about whether WordPress is a good choice for you, see this article:
+If you want to know more about whether WordPress is a good choice for you, see these two articles:

 Still Not Sure?